MagdaN/chatter_bot/docs/api.md

     "id":90,
     "message":"my question",
     "reply":"This is one in conversation alpha!",
-    "conclusion":"This is all I can tell you about this topic.
+    "conclusion":"This is all I can tell you.
 Do you have more questions?
 If yes, how can I help you?", "forward":{}
 }
 ```